A market-backed price for your custom campervan — built on real comparable listings and AI analysis, not guesswork.

 Extras that buyers notice and pay for — Starlink, awning, roof rack, swivel seats, MaxxAir fans, cell booster, notable brands (Victron, Battleborn, Webasto).
 You can also add free-text notes about anything unique to your build.

-Layout type (fixed bed, convertible, Murphy, adventure, luxury) and interior condition (excellent / good / fair / poor).
+Layout type (fixed bed, convertible, short-term travel, full-time living) and interior condition (excellent / good / fair / poor).
 Honest condition ratings produce accurate prices — a "fair" build priced as "excellent" will sit on the market.

 Email address (to receive your report) and why you're looking — selling, verifying a price before buying, or just curious.
 That's it.